 He completed his schooling at Kingswood Methodist School in Bath, going home in the holidays to wherever his parents were living at the time.
 National service saw him exposed to the ruins and horrors of Germany immediately after the end of the War.

 John took his undergraduate degree and PhD at Cambridge and subsequently became a tutor and reader in history at Jesus College, Oxford.
-Now an Emeritus Fellow, he is still interested in ongoing research into the eighteenth century and Methodism in particular.
+As an Emeritus Fellow, he maintained an ongoing interest in research into the eighteenth century and Methodism in particular.

 John gives a brief overview of his early years and tells us a little about his paternal grandfather.